gsimsekfb/my_rust_lib/README.md

 # rust-my-templates

-This is an educational repo with ready to use examples/explanations of features/keywords of Rust and best practices.
+This repo is for my personal education and use with ready to use examples/explanations of features/keywords of Rust and best practices.
 ```
 src/
 - async_.rs